 And after all that, I was finally generating an XML file that passed validation according to the CRA’s XSD files. 🎉🎉🎉

 But there were still some issues about the content that weren’t quite clear.
-I asked the school’s accountant, who asked the CRA, and on whom we’re still awaiting a reply.
-(I’ll update the post once they respond.)
-The questions are:
+I asked the school’s accountant, who asked the CRA.
+Here’s the questions and their corresponding answers:

-- Do we send the T2202 forms to ALL students, or just to those who are enrolled in a course during the year?
+- Question: Do we send the T2202 forms to ALL students, or just to those who are enrolled in a course during the year?
 Answer: Only students who were enrolled during the calendar year (that’s what Algonquin does.)

-- If a student is enrolled in a course during 2019, but that enrollment’s payment was received in 2018, on what year do we show them as enrolled?
+- Question: If a student is enrolled in a course during 2019, but that enrollment’s payment was received in 2018, on what year do we show them as enrolled?
 If it’s 2019, what do we set the “Eligible Tuition Fee Amount” to?
 (Considering we didn’t actually receive the funds in 2019.)
 Answer: Ignore the payment date, only the dates of enrollment matter.
 Also, the amount shown should be split between the two years, proportionately to how much time of the course occurred during that calendar year.
 (That’s what BCIT, the University of Winnipeg, and Algonquin do; although the Michener Institute only reports them on the first year, which our accountant believes is wrong.)

-- If the student has not provided us with their Social Insurance Number (SIN, which the CRA now requires we collect), they said we just need to keep a record that we’ve attempted to collect it from them (otherwise there is a fine).
+- Question: If the student has not provided us with their Social Insurance Number (SIN, which the CRA now requires we collect), they said we just need to keep a record that we’ve attempted to collect it from them (otherwise there is a fine).
 So in some circumstances, it’s expected students will not have provided us with their SIN.
 But the XSD files still think it’s a requirement, and indicate the submitted XML file is invalid if the element is blank.
 So should we not report on students without SINs?
 Should we use a placeholder like “000000000”?
 Answer: We should use a placeholder like “999999999” (that’s what Michener Institute does.)